 Overall an awesome budget tarp that with some extra love will become a tarp for life.

 The Chill Gorilla Fortress 2 Camping Tarp is almost a hybrid between a tent and a camping tarp.
 This caping tarp comes with something none of the others have, doors!
 There are 4 doors on the Fortress, so you can fully enclose yourself when that adverse weather comes in, and their inclusion is part of the reason it’s rated for 4-season use.

 The Fortress 2 is made from 30D ripstop silk-nylon and is excellent at standing up to any wear and tear the outdoors might throw at it.
 It is a little thinner than others in terms of the D-count and accidental damage could rip it quite easily.

-It comes with an 8000mm waterproof rating which is more than water-resistant enough to keep any heavy rainfall out.
+This ultralight tarp comes with an 8000mm waterproof rating which is more than water-resistant enough to keep any heavy rainfall out.
 The only place you might find a leak is along the seams and it’s advised to seal these yourself once you receive the tarp.

 This isn’t ideal when you consider the price and the 4 season rating, it should have reliable seams out of the box.
 In terms of weight and packed size, it’s pretty light at 1.3lbs and will easily be fit into your backpack.

 The tarp does come with guy lines, stakes, a lot of tie points for versatility though, and if you receive one that’s properly sealed, it is a great deal.

 Is your tarp there as a backup?
 Will it just be a groundsheet?
 Is it for shade or your main form of shelter?
 All the questions are important to ask yourself and once answered will give rise to the kind of tarp you need.